Isolate Trigger: Detecting and Eliminating Adaptive Backdoor Attacks: Implementation and Evaluation

 \

-IsTr leverages label flipping for detection, operating on the principle that the dual influence of high pixel generation and significant predictive impact heightens susceptibility to adversarial samples causing prediction alterations.
-We quantify the disparity in label flipping rates between benign and poisoned classes across datasets, as visualized in Figure~\ref{Label Mutation}.
-Subfigures (a)-(c) correspond to Steps, while (d)-(f) represent DMS-Steps.\\ We can observe the differences in two aspects:

-\begin{itemize}[] \item Accelerated mutation in poisoned classes.
+IsTr uses label mutation as the backdoor detection indicator, based on the prior knowledge that triggers have higher priority in classification.
+Specifically, due to the dual effects of the trigger's higher generation pixels and higher prediction influence, adversarially generated samples are more likely to cause changes in prediction results.\\ The experiment quantifies the variation in label mutation rates for normal labels and backdoor target labels across different datasets, as shown in Figure \ref{fig:Label Mutation}.
+Subfigures a–c represent the Steps method, while d–f depict the DMS-Steps method.
+The differences between them can be observed from two perspectives: \begin{itemize} \item Accelerated mutation in poisoned classes.
 Under the Steps method, increased dataset complexity correlates with enhanced trigger concealment.
-Despite rigorous isolation efforts, GTSRB and PubFig exhibit partial source features.
+Despite rigorous isolation efforts, GTSRB and PubFig exhibit partial benign features.
 Nevertheless, poisoned classes demonstrate faster mutation speeds than benign classes due to Steps' isolation effect.
 Like Steps' performance on MNIST, DMS-Steps achieves near-complete trigger isolation where poisoned classes undergo rapid mutation while benign classes remain virtually unaffected. \item When approaching stability, the poisoned class exhibits a higher mutation rate.
 We can also observe that the gap in mutation rate between the backdoor class and the benign class at convergence exceeds 20\%.
 In the early stages of detection, the mutation rate of most backdoor classes surpasses twice that of the benign class.
 These factors allow us to distinguish between the backdoor class and the benign class based on mutation rate. \end{itemize}

+The Experiment demonstrates that triggers more easily influence model classification.
+Therefore, IsTr employs label mutation with feasibility.